Assabu, Hokkaido: Industry

 Agriculture, forestry, dairy farming and the local government are Assabu's main sources of employment.
 The district's leading crop, the May Queen potato, is sold around Japan and is the town mascot.

 Other crops grown in the Assabu area include Daikon (radish), Hikari black soybeans, Dainagon Azuki (red beans) and rice.

 A shōchū (white spirit) made from May Queen potatoes is produced in the town.
 Assabu also makes its own sake, while locally grown grapes are blended in a southern Hokkaido wine.
 Kuromame-cha is a tea blend brewed using Assabu-grown black beans.

 Local attractions

 The town has a variety of in and outdoor recreational facilities.
 There are three local Onsen (Gamushi Onsen in Kamisato, Uzura Onsen and Tate Onsen).
 Assabu has a public swimming pool (closed in winter) and Park Golf (a combination of golf, mini golf and croquet, invented in Japan).
-Forest walks are available on local hill Taikoyama (drum mountain) and the Reku-no-mori, Tsuchihashi Nature Observation and Education Forest, where there are also camping facilities.
+Forest walks are available on local hill Taikoyama (drum mountain) and the Reku-no-mori, Tsuchihashi Nature Observation, and Education Forest, where there are also camping facilities.

 The town has its own ski-field, suitable for beginners, which is located on the slopes of Mt.
 Taiko.

-Wildlife is abundant in Assabu; two-legs compete with plenty of insects, a paradise of birdlife and one of the biggest populations of Ezo Higuma (brown bears) in Hokkaido.

 There are several restaurants in Assabu-cho and in the surrounding district.
 The town centre has three ramen/izakaya restaurants, three sushi-ya restaurants and two karaoke bars.
 In the local district, Takino has a soba restaurant where noodles are made on the premises while Uzura and Tate each have one eating place.